 - Health screening

-There is one open application period in the spring semester for the following fall and spring semesters, therefore both Fall 2023 and Spring 2024 cohorts will be selected during this period.
+There is one open application period for the following fall and spring semesters, therefore both Fall 2024 and Spring 2025 cohorts will be selected during this period.